je-nunez/Bash_library_for_Dynamic_Tracing_in_Linux_using_Perf_Events/README.md

           ...
           ... <prints the ids of the new trace-points on $MY_CODE_FILE>

-To list all the dynamic trace-points that have been set, and their identifiers, use:
+<a name="list_probes"></a> To list all the dynamic trace-points that have been set, and their identifiers, use:

       trace.list_probes
           ...